-the United States until DHS serves a single-document NTA containing all of the information required by INA § 239(a)(1), including the hearing's time and place.
+As a result of the Supreme Court decisions in Pereira and Niz-Chavez, noncitizens accrue physical presence and continuous residence for cancellation purposes from the time they enter the United States until DHS serves a single-document NTA containing all of the information required by INA § 239(a)(1), including the hearing's time and place.
 Therefore, if DHS serves an NTA lacking information about the hearing's time or place, that NTA does not stop time and the noncitizen continues to accrue physical presence or continuous residence in the United States for purposes of cancellation eligibility.
 Similarly, if the immigration court later issues a hearing notice with time and place information, that document does not stop time, as a hearing notice is not a "Notice to Appear."
-The hearing notice does not make up for DHS's failure to comply with INA § 239(a)(1) because even "if the government finds filling out forms a chore,"26 Congress intended for DHS to issue "a' single document"27 correctly.
+The hearing notice does not make up for DHS's failure to comply with INA § 239(a)(1) because even "if the government finds filling out forms a chore," Congress intended for DHS to issue "a' single document" correctly.
 In other words, DHS's sole opportunity to stop a noncitizen's accrual of physical presence and continuous residence for cancellation purposes is by issuing an NTA that complies with all of the requirements of INA § 239(a)(1).